 Why Patients Choose Dr. Kassir for their Revision Rhinoplasty Surgery:

-Based on Dr. Kassir's excellent revision rhinoplasty reputation, patients come from far and wide, from New Jersey and New York to California, and from overseas.
+Based on Dr. Kassir's excellent revision rhinoplasty reputation, patients come from far and wide.
 He makes sure they know what outcomes are attainable by doing a revision rhinoplasty procedure and whether the patient's expectations can be reached.
 He often feels that there is an advantage to being the secondary surgeon on a nose, as he can observe the outcome of the primary procedure and can better predict the outcomes of the second.
 It's also very important to be experienced in nasal reconstruction after trauma or cancer, because all the reconstructive techniques and experience allow him to be able to correct the deformed noses in revision rhinoplasty surgery.
 As you can see below Dr. Kassir has reconstructed a nose after cancer surgery.
 He also performs cleft palate reconstruction, and this also helps his ability to properly assess and treat revision cases.

 When performing revision rhinoplasty, Dr. Kassir thinks it is important to address not only the aesthetic issues or the way the nose looks, but also the functional issue of breathing problems, because as he says “it's important to look good and breathe well, especially in athletes”.
 You have to address the emotional concerns of patient who has been affected by one or more previously undesirable results, as they have lost trust.